 By forking these as separate data types, it allows us to only load the necessary content when it’s needed, reducing the amount of data the Bubble editor will need to render.

-When building a no-code Tripadvisor in Bubble, we’ll need to create the following data types & fields:
+When building a Tripadvisor clone in Bubble, we’ll need to create the following data types and fields:

 Data type: User